cgradwohl/Sluggit/README.md

 Run `npm install` to install dependancies.

 Run `npm start` for a dev server.
-Navigate to `http://localhost:3000/`.
+Navigate to `http://localhost:3000/` and `http://localhost:3000/api`.

 The app will automatically reload if you change any of the source files.

 ## Code scaffolding